 Validity and Reliability Defined

-- Validity: This represents the degree to which a test measures what it claims to measure, or in other words, the accuracy of a test.
+- Validity: This represents the degree to which a test measures what it claims to measure.
+In other words, the accuracy of a test.

 - Reliability: This represents the degree to which a test is able to reproduce similar results.
-In other words, the precision of a test.
+In other words, the consistency of a test.

 I will put these two measurements into perspective so that we know how to distinguish them from one another.

-The problem that the University of Liverpool had — hence why it hosted the Ion Switching competition — was that the existing methods of detecting when an ion channel is open are slow and laborious.
-It wanted data scientists to employ machine learning techniques to enable rapid automatic detection of an ion channels current events in raw data.
-Validity would measure if the scores obtained represented whether the ion channels were opened, and reliability would measure if the scores obtained were consistent at identifying whether a channel is opened or closed.
+The problem that the University of Liverpool had was that the existing methods of detecting when an ion channel is open were slow and laborious.
+Through the Ion Switching competition, it wanted data scientists to employ machine learning techniques to enable rapid automatic detection of an ion channel’s current events in raw data.
+Validity would measure if the scores obtained represented whether the ion channels were opened, and reliability would measure if the scores obtained were consistent in identifying whether a channel is opened or closed.

 For the results of an experiment to be useful, the observers of the test would have to agree on its interpretation.
 Otherwise, subjective interpretation by the observer can come into play.
 Therefore, good reliability is important.
 However, reliability can be broken down into different types: Intra-rater reliability and inter-rater reliability.